kiiway/PHP-GPIO/README.md

-# Launch the web application
+ Launch the web application

-Place you in the app folder
+Go to you in the app folder
 ```bash
 cd /your/folder/location
 ```